edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 I have related knowledge of machine learning theory and algorithms.
 And I will pay attention to the current issue, record logs, and reports, data sampled by Versionista, servers with big storage so that I can have a more intuitive understanding of the problem.
 Besides, all other potential implementations and theories.
 My advisor Dr. Lijun Chen and other professors, classmates are all my power to solve the problem.

 **Setup:**
 I have already taken the machine learning course and the optimization course.
-And one project I did was the Expedia hotel recommendation which is very closed to our web monitoring project.
-Further more, the research I did used optimization a lot.
-They bring me a good sense about the machine learning algorithm and the optimization strategy.
+And one project I did was the Expedia hotel recommendation which is very close to our web monitoring project.
+Furthermore, the research what I did used optimization a lot.
+They bring me a good sense of the machine learning algorithm and the optimization strategy.

 **Ongoing involvement:**
 Because I just joined the archivers.slack.com, I think the first thing is discussing with all members of the team and understanding their concerns or issues before.
 By refining the problem as clearly as possible, I will explore the monitoring data of the target website to get more intuitive understanding.
 Meanwhile, build the work on our current achievements.
 Of course, I will learn NLP and deep learning knowledge.